1918 United States Senate election in Massachusetts

 The United States Senate election of 1918 in Massachusetts was held on November 5.
 Incumbent Republican Senator John W. Weeks ran for a second term in office but was defeated by Democratic former Governor David I. Walsh.

 Primaries were held September 24.
 Both Walsh and Weeks were unopposed after their respective opponents, former Boston mayor John F. Fitzgerald and Governor Samuel W. McCall, withdrew from the race.

 Walsh became the first U.S. Senator from Massachusetts elected to a full term as a member of the modern Democratic Party.
 (A previous Democratic U.S. Senator, Robert Rantoul Jr., served only one month in 1851 after winning a special election.)
 This was the only senate seat that Democrats flipped during this cycle.
+This was the first time that this seat was won by a non-Republican since 1855.

 Background

 The election was held mid-way through President Woodrow Wilson's second term in office.
-Following the sinking of the passenger ship Lusitania and two years of debate, the United States entered World War I with a declaration of war on Germany on April 6, 1917 and spent much of 1917 and 1918 building up a sufficient fighting force to contribute to the Allied effort in Europe.
+Following the sinking of the passenger ship Lusitania and two years of debate, the United States entered World War I with a declaration of war on Germany on April 6, 1917, and spent much of 1917 and 1918 building up a sufficient fighting force to contribute to the Allied effort in Europe.

 Senator John Wingate Weeks had been a leading conservative critic of the Wilson administration and a candidate for president in 1916, though his appeal was limited to New England.
 He failed to win the Republican nomination when the national convention settled on Charles Evans Hughes, who lost narrowly to Wilson.
 Weeks kept up his criticism of Wilson as American war involvement grew, calling Secretary of War Newton Baker a "pacifist by nature" and publicly calling the president's management of materiel and domestic coal into question.